amorriscode/anthonymorris.dev/data/second-brain/pascal-s-wager.md

   - B --> $(-\infty)(0.5) - (finite)(0.50) = -\infty$
 - Expected utility of believing is _infinitely_ better than not believing
 - Possibility of [[God]] existing can be as small as you want but _cannot_ be 0
+- How/why you choose to believe doesn't matter, [[God]] doesn't care

 ## The Argument